Holiday Art and Craft Activities

 Materials: Red, white or blue construction paper, star stickers, colored streamers that are different from the paper, stapler and string.

-on the paper.
-Roll the paper and then staple to create a cylinder
+to put stickers on the paper.
+Roll the paper and then staple to create

 Materials: Butterfly pattern, strips of construction paper, scissors, glue, crayons, basket, fresh flowers.